 Located at the heart of Europe, the Czech Republic is completely landlocked and cut off from any maritime access.
 And, as data suggest, Czechs do seem to have a desperate yearning for it.

 Apart from 2015, Croatia has been the top holiday destination for Czech tourists for the last fifteen years.
-And it seems like Croatian beaches will keep attracting sun-bathing enthusiasts from Bohemia and Moravia for many years to come.
+And it seems like Croatian beaches and coastlines will keep attracting sun-bathing enthusiasts from Bohemia and Moravia for many years to come.
 According to data released by the Czech statistical office, around 850.000 Czechs visited Croatia last year, a 3% increase compared to 2016.
-Italy came in second, with over 630.000 tourists, surprisingly outranking Slovakia (615.000).
-Czechs’ interest for their Slovak neighbour has been slowly declining over the years: the wonders of the the High Tatras or Banská Bystrica may no longer be able to compete with the unbeatable charm of… sand.
+Italy came in second, with over 630.000 tourists, outranking Slovakia (615.000).
+Czechs’ interest for their Slovak neighbour has been slowly declining over the years: the wonders of the High Tatras or Banská Bystrica may no longer be able to compete with the unbeatable charm of… sand.

-The other destinations which have experienced the sharpest increase in arrivals of Czech tourists also reveal such a longing: Egypt (245.000 last year, +111% in two years) and Bulgaria (214.000, +124%).
+The other destinations which have experienced the sharpest increase in arrivals of Czech tourists reveal a similar longing: Egypt (245.000 last year, +111% in two years) and Bulgaria (214.000, +124%).